RealMithrandir/Code-Examples/README.md

 ```
 You will be prompted to enter a "desired reading rate" in words-per-minute (something around 150-200 is a good place to start).

-You will then be prompted to enter keywords to track, seperated by spaces.
+You will then be prompted to enter keywords to track, separated by spaces.
 Popular topics work well because there won't be a break in the stream of information.

 ## Politicheck